flaviusb/Technocrat-RPG-Material/tarot.md

 Jungian Archetypes

-27 Major Arcana, with 7 being also Keys of each Suit.
+27 Trumps, with 7 being also Keys of each Suit.

 #7 suits

 Pip cards run from Ace to ten, then the court cards are Nemesis/Antimony and Throne.
+The Keys can also be counted as Court cards or as Trumps, depending on the reading.

 ###Patterns